 unauthorised use of your card, for example, by failing to take the precautions recommended in these Terms.

 15. Disputing transactions on your card: You must tell us within 60 days from the day on which a disputed transaction occurred.
 If you don’t report the transaction within this timeframe we cannot reverse it, even if it turns out to have been unauthorised.
 You are not able to stop the payment of any purchase made with the card by you or with your permission.
 You cannot dispute a transaction if you change your mind about a purchase or make a mistake in the purchase.
 Instructions for disputing a purchase are set out on the Website.
 Kiwibank is a member of the Banking Ombudsman’s Dispute Resolution Scheme which provides customers with an independent avenue of recourse if a dispute can’t be resolved firstly through Kiwibank’s internal dispute resolution process.

 18. Mass cancellation: In addition, we can cancel your card as part of a general withdrawal from the market, or a general upgrade of our card technology platform.
 If we do this, we will first post a notice on the Website and in a national newspaper.
-We will do this at least 180 days in advance.
-If we are upgrading the technology behind your card, then (so long as you register your card) we will provide you on request with a replacement card carrying over any unused value, without charging a replacement fee.
+If you have registered your card with us, we will also notify you by email.
+We will do this at least 180 days ahead of cancelling the card.
+If we are upgrading the technology behind your card, then (so long as you register your card with us before it is cancelled) we will provide you on request with a replacement card, carrying over any unused value, without charging a replacement fee.

 19. Recording phone conversations and use of the Website: For security, training and evidentiary reasons, we may record phone

 conversations or correspondence you have with us on any matter, either through the customer service number or directly with

 us, as well as your use of the Website.